ethpandaops/cbt/README.md

 ---
 database: analytics
 table: block_propagation
+limits:               # Optional: position boundaries for processing
+  min: 1704067200    # Minimum position to process
+  max: 0             # Maximum position to process (0 = no limit)
+forwardfill:          # Optional: but at least one of forwardfill/backfill required
   interval: 3600
-schedule: "@every 1m" # How often to trigger the transformation
+  schedule: "@every 1m"  # How often to trigger forward processing
-backfill:
-  enabled: true
+backfill:             # Optional: but at least one of forwardfill/backfill required
+  interval: 3600      # Can be different from forwardfill interval
-  schedule: "@every 5m"  # How often to try to backfill
+  schedule: "@every 5m"  # How often to scan for gaps to backfill
-  minimum: 1704067200    # Optional: earliest position to backfill from (default: 0)
 tags:
   - batch
   - aggregation